-The scoping requirements for the project set out the specific matters to be investigated and documented in the EES.
-The Minister issued the scoping requirements for the EES following consideration of public comments received on a draft which was available for public comment over a three-week period in November-December 2018.
+The draft scoping requirements for the project set out the specific matters to be investigated and documented in the EES.
+The Minister will issue final scoping requirements for the EES following consideration of public comments received on this draft.

 1.1 The project and setting